fickas/crab_project/PROGRESS.md

 ### 2. Synthetic Data Generator

 A procedural synthetic-marsh generator produces realistic test datasets without requiring drone flights.
 This unblocked pipeline development ahead of the flight window.
+Claude created this generator using a screenshot from QGis of the entire Wellfleet marsh along with images collected by team members who took photos while walking or kayaking the marsh.
+Fairly impressive.

 - Procedural channel and tributary geometry with biologically plausible characters (healthy, eroding, crab-damaged, mixed)
 - Per-class spectral signatures calibrated to produce realistic NDVI/NDRE separation between classes